Mopilani/blockchain_node/README.md

 This sample code handles HTTP GET requests to `/` and `/echo/<message>`

-# Running the First Dart Blockchain Server
+# Running the First Dart Blockchain Node/Server

 ## Running with the Dart SDK